geotrev/undernet/app/docs/css.md

 Classes are a bit more unique compared to variables or other Sass utilities.
 Classes take one of two flavors, a **Root** or a **Modifier**.
 They are named using a pattern similar to that of Sass variables.

 - Root classes use nouns.
-- Modifier classes have the structure `verb-breakpoint-property-value-size`.
+- Modifier classes have the structure `verb-breakpoint-noun-value-size`.
 A verb prefix is _always_ present.
 E.g., `is-*`, or `has-*`.

 #### Roots

-As explained, a Root class describes an object, so it's a noun.
+As explained, a Root class describes an object, e.g. a noun.

 Examples include `dropdown-menu`, `button`, or `grid`.